-Students can earn Associate Degrees and Certificates during the evening, online, and in a hybrid format.
+Students can earn Associate Degrees and Certificates during the evening, online, and in hybrid format.

 - Flexible class format.
-We offer many options for students with busy schedules including courses in the evening, and 100% online. - Affordability.
+We offer many options for students with busy schedules including courses in the evening, and online. - Affordability.
 We offer the most affordable college education in New Hampshire. - Begin or continue your college experience at NHTI.
-Many courses are transferable to four-year colleges and universities. - Considering changing careers?
-NHTI offers over 90 programs from which to choose. - We're here to help.
-Educational counseling services are available in the evening, during the day and online. - Extensive summer offerings.
-We offer over 200 courses during our summer session including day, evening, online, hybrid and one-week classes.
+Many courses are transferable to four-year colleges and universities. - We're here to help.
+Academic Advising services are available in the evening, during the day and online. - Extensive summer offerings.
+We offer over 200 courses during our summer session including day, evening, online, hybrid and one-week classes. - Winter Sessions.
+We offer several one week sessions during winter break.

-Now Offering Six Degree and Six Certificate Programs Entirely Online
+Now Offering Seven Degree and Twelve Certificate Programs Entirely Online